dkerr64/homebridge-yolink/README.md

 ### Siren

 A YoLink siren has been implemented as a switch which can be turned on or off in Homebridge/HomeKit.

+### Smoke & CO Alarm

+YoLink smoke and carbon monoxide alarm are supported and the plugin assumes that both sensors are supported in the device.
+If your device has only a smoke detector, or only a carbon monoxide detector, then you must hide the missing sensor in your config file.
+Set the *hide* configuration parameter to *co* or *smoke* to hide the unsupported sensor from HomeKit.

 ### Switch